jonsayer/sunrise/README.md

 This is a webpage for showing a random webcam from somewhere on Earth that is currently experiencing a sunrise.
 It is meant to just run on an extra screen or a raspberry pi as a force for connecting one to the world, a reminder that there is always a place where a new day is being born.

+All of the variables that decide how it finds webcams to show you can be modified by the user by clicking/tapping the settings icon in the top right.
+This also allows you to use modes for finding webcams other than the default mode of sunrises.

 The page is configured to run fullscreen/kiosk mode on a raspberry pi 7-inch touchscreen (because that is how I am running it!) hence it looks best on a 800x480 screen or window.

 *This is not meant to run on a public-facing website and is not secure enough to do so.*